-Since the on-line business-to-consumer seller wants to reach the largest possible audience, and wants to make the transaction as constraint-free as possible, such sellers sometimes try to avoid having any terms and conditions of use or transaction displayed at their Internet site.
-In this view, web site design makes the purpose of the site clear: to offer to sell a particular product.
+Since the online seller wants to reach the largest possible audience, and wants to make the transaction as constraint-free as possible, such sellers sometimes try to avoid having any terms and conditions of use or transaction displayed at their Internet site.
+In this view, website design makes the purpose of the site clear: to offer to sell a particular product.
 When the consumer enters his credit card and clicks on a sale indicator, that consumer is giving his acceptance of the transaction and approval for payment.
 The major contract elements of offer, acceptance and consideration are met.
-While there are good reasons for even a virtual storefront seller of hard goods to have terms and conditions of use and sale (it aids, for example, in "branding" the site), it is useful from a liability avoidance position to have web site disclaimers and notices.
-For example, warranties, remedies, restrictions on use (if any), or limitations of liability should also be considered when creating an on-line contract.
-What, if any, negotiation of terms can be accomplished on-line?
-These contract issues and terms of use notices are even more important when the transaction involves contracts for the on-line licensing and distribution of digital products like software, music, video or text.
+While there are good reasons for even a virtual storefront seller of hard goods to have terms and conditions of use and sale (it aids, for example, in "branding" the site), it is useful from a liability avoidance position to have website disclaimers and notices.
+For example, warranties, remedies, restrictions on use (if any), or limitations of liability should also be considered when creating an online contract.
+Online ecommerce providers may have these contracts built into their sales platforms.
+If these terms are not built into the sales platform, businesses would be well served drafting appropriate contracts that cover the online transaction.
+These contract issues and terms of use notices are even more important when the transaction involves contracts for the online licensing and distribution of digital products like software, music, video or text.

-ON-LINE SOFTWARE LICENSING
+ONLINE SOFTWARE LICENSING

-There are some key issues for any business to consider relative to on-line distribution of software or other products.
+There are some key issues for any business to consider relative to online distribution of software or other products.

-- How can you be assured that the person you are dealing with is that person? - How do you authenticate and avoid repudiation? - How do you avoid electronic forgery? - How do you confirm integrity of information shared on-line? - How to preserve confidentiality? - How can you enforce the terms of the contract? - How do you preserve evidence in case of future disputes?
+- How can you be assured that the person you are dealing with is that person? - How do you authenticate and avoid repudiation? - How do you avoid electronic forgery? - How do you confirm integrity of information shared online? - How to preserve confidentiality? - How can you enforce the terms of the contract? - How do you preserve evidence in case of future disputes?

-Software vendors are now both marketing and actually distributing software on-line.
-The more common approach, however, still remains ordering of the software product over the Internet or by telephone with hard copies delivered to the user.
-This off-line arrangement may be more convenient than on-line delivery, which may require users to download the software onto tangible media themselves.
-Off-line distribution also avoids any on-line technical delivery problems.
-Trade secret protection may also be lost if delivered on-line without any encryption.
+Software vendors are now both marketing and distributing software online via download.
+Businesses should consider the security and privacy risks of distributing software online.
+One method is to enter into a sales transaction online, but then distribute the software offline.
+This offline arrangement may be more convenient than online delivery, which may require users to download the software onto tangible media themselves.
+Offline distribution also avoids any online technical delivery problems.
+Trade secret protection may also be lost if delivered online without any encryption.
 For this reason, many vendors still utilize the Internet to market their software products and not for actual distribution.

+More prominent than ever, businesses are sending their software to consumers via online download.
 Businesses that use online distribution should consider writing a procedure guideline for distributing software online.
 Topics of this guideline may include procedures for monitoring the Internet for pirated copies of their software, devising a method to encrypt the software with registration material that makes the software inoperable without registration, and effectively writing licensing terms.